craygore1/Multifractal_Analysis/README.md

 # Multifractal_Analysis
-MATLAB implementation of multifractal analysis via box counting for 2D binary images using various geometric supports.
+This repository contains Python and MATLAB implementations for multifractal analysis via box counting.
+The Python code processes grayscale images, applies an elliptical mask, and computes the multifractal spectrum.
+The MATLAB scripts perform similar analysis using different computational approaches.